tohidhanfi20/tohidhanfi20/README.md

 # 💫 About Me:
 🔭 I’m open to work as a Devops/Cloud Engineer.
-👯 I’m looking to collaborate on Your Interests or Projects, e.g., "Cloud content creation, automation, DevOps projects".
+👯 I’m looking to collaborate on Your Interests or Projects, e.g., "Cloud automation, DevOps projects".
 💬 Let’s discuss Your Favorite Topics, e.g., "Cloud computing, Kubernetes, or DevOps strategies".
 ⚡ Fun fact: "I can't solve Rubik’s cube in under 2 minutes!".